Vyral/base-template/_posts/2020-01-31-a-2020-market-overview--a-chance-to-help-out-hungry-students.md

 **Now that you know more about what to expect from the housing economy this coming year, I’d like to draw your attention to a very serious issue that children are facing here in Louisville and around the country, as well as solutions you can be a part of.**

-**Did you know that one in six kids struggle with access to food over the 65 hours of the weekend they’re not at school?
-To ensure that the kids in our area have full bellies over the weekend, Blessings In A Backpack is handing out some 400 meals at Englehart Elementary School every Friday.**
+Did you know that one in six kids struggle with access to food over the 65 hours of the weekend they’re not at school?
+To ensure that the kids in our area have full bellies over the weekend, Blessings In A Backpack is handing out some 400 meals at Englehart Elementary School every Friday.

-**Regina Jackson-Willis, the family resource center coordinator at the school, says, “Blessings In A Backpack is an amazing program.
-It helps to feed kids over the weekend who sometimes don’t have food to eat; when some of our students leave school each Friday, the lunch they had at school that day will be their last meal for the day.”**
+Regina Jackson-Willis, the family resource center coordinator at the school, says, “Blessings In A Backpack is an amazing program.
+It helps to feed kids over the weekend who sometimes don’t have food to eat; when some of our students leave school each Friday, the lunch they had at school that day will be their last meal for the day.”

-**That’s why some of our agents from the Sokoler Team, along with some of the members of the University of Louisville softball team, volunteer early in the morning to help fill those backpacks.**
+That’s why some of our agents from the Sokoler Team, along with some of the members of the University of Louisville softball team, volunteer early in the morning to help fill those backpacks.

-**Blessings In A Backpack is always looking for donations and help.
-If you can donate money or time to helping with this amazing and important donation service, visit**[**www.BlessingsinaBackpack.org**](http://www.blessingsinabackpack.org) **to find out more information.**
+**Blessings In A Backpack is always looking for donations and help.** If you can donate money or time to helping with this amazing and important donation service, visit&nbsp;[www.BlessingsinaBackpack.org](http://www.blessingsinabackpack.org) to find out more information.

 In the meantime, if you have any questions about the housing market or real estate in general, please don’t hesitate to reach out to us.
 The Sokoler Team has 25 agents ready to help you.